markmc/rhevm-api/distribution/assembly/src/main/release/rhevm-admin/README.txt

   > set RHEVM_USERNAME=username
   > set RHEVM_PASSWORD=password

-The Windows domain may be embedded in the username via the usual convention:
+The Active Directory domain may be embedded in the username via the usual

-  domainname\username
+convention:

+  username@domainname

 See ..\README_HTTPS.txt for further details on HTTPS setup.